-Tunku Tan Sri Imran Tuanku Ja’afar will be installed as the fourth Chancellor of WOU during a special ceremony to be held at the main campus on 1 August.
-He takes over from Tun Mohamed Dzaiddin Abdullah whose tenure ended in December 2018.
+Tunku Tan Sri Imran Tuanku Ja’afar was formally installed as the fourth Chancellor of Wawasan Open University during a simple yet momentous ceremony held at the main campus today.

 Tunku Imran, 71, takes over from Tun Mohamed Dzaiddin Abdullah, a former Chief Justice of Malaysia who served as the University’s third Chancellor from 2013 until 2018.

 In his installation address, WOU Board of Governors Chairman Tan Sri Dr Koh Tsu Koon lavished praises on Tunku Imran for his extensive achievements in various fields, particularly sports administration and business.

 He said that Tunku Imran will bring “his wisdom, insight and leadership from his very rich experience to guide the university, and also to connect us with his many contacts, nationally and internationally, in the best ways possible”.

 Tunku Imran, in accepting the honour of Chancellor, said that WOU owed a great debt of gratitude to the late Tun Dr Lim Keng Yaik for turning his vision of an open distance learning university into a reality.